RussellShelley/Election_Analysis/README.md

 2. The percentage of votes from each county out of the total count
 3. The county with the highest turnout

-This results should be printed to the command line and saved election_results.txt file.
-An analysis should be included.
+These results should be printed to the command line and saved election_results.txt file.

-## Challenge Election Audit Results
+## County Election Audit Results

 The requested results for the challenge were as follows: